papicella/conftest-snyk-demos/README.md

 1. Conftest relies on the Rego language from Open Policy Agent for writing policies.
 2. Thresholds data structure defines how many vulnerabilities of severity type are allowed before we fail the policy test
-3. this demo has a single deny block but you could add more
+3. This demo has a single deny block, but you could add more which we will do on the next demo

 - Test it as follows